j19sch/j19sch.github.io/blog/2022/from-tension-to-agreement-with-sociocracy-30/index.md

 # What I like about these patterns

 When I started listing out the things I like about these (and related) patterns, I ended up with quite a few.
 I like how it's build around the [principle of equivalence](https://patterns.sociocracy30.org/principle-equivalence.html) and [involving those affected](https://patterns.sociocracy30.org/involve-those-affected.html).
-I like how objections are considered as a gift, as someone sharing wisdom to help approve the proposal.
+I like how objections are considered as a gift, as someone sharing wisdom to help improve the proposal.
 And I really like the ideas of consent and of *"good enough for now, safe enough to try"*.
 Having listed those, that leaves me with three more things I like, on which I like to spend a few more sentences.

 ## Start with exploring the driver